 Features, Challenges, Costs, Tools

-With 33 years in IT, ScienceSoft helps companies design and build robust blockchain-based solutions for cross-border payments.
+In IT since 1989 and in blockchain development since 2020, ScienceSoft helps companies design and build robust blockchain-based solutions for cross-border payments.

 Blockchain for Cross-Border Payments: The Essence

 Blockchain cross-border payments are money transfer transactions that take place between the parties from different countries and are settled with the help of the blockchain technology.